luogen1996/LaVIN/README.md

 </div>

 ## News
-- **`2023/06/22`**: 🔥4-bit and 8-bit trainings are available now !
-LaVIN can be trained on a single 3090 GPU, taking around 8G and 14G GPU memory for LaVIN-7B and LaVIN-13B, respectively.
-Try it now !
+- **`2023/06/27`**: 🔥4-bit trainings are available now !
+LaVIN-lite can be trained on one 3090 GPU, taking around 9G and 15G GPU memory for the scales of 7B  and 13B , respectively.
+Technical details are available  in [知乎]().
 - **`2023/05/29`**: 🔥We released the demo and the pre-trained checkpoint (LLaMA-13B) for multimodal chatbot.
 - **`2023/05/25`**: 🔥We released the code of  **LaVIN: Large Vision-Language Instructed model**, which achieves 89.4 (LaVIN-7B) and 90.8 (LaVIN-13B)  accuracy on ScienceQA! 🔥With the proposed **mixture-of-modality adaptation**, the training time and trainable parameters can be reduced to 1.4 hours and 3.8M, respectively!
 Checkout the [paper](https://arxiv.org/pdf/2305.15023.pdf).

 ## TODO
 - [x] Release training codes.
 - [x] Release checkpoints and demo.
-- [x] 4-bit and 8-bit training.
+- [x] 4-bit training.
 - [ ] Support more modalities, e.g., audio and video.

 ## Contents